sonniebailey/sonniebailey.github.io/about-content.md

 It might, but this isn't the main reason for the engagement.
 This service is called an "INSIGHT" service because it is not about *me* providing *advice* to *you*.
 This service is about helping you cultivate your own insight, to help you make your own informed decisions.

-#### Will I receive a financial plan or anything of the sort?
+#### Will I receive a comprehensive, documented financial plan?

-No. At the end of our engagement, you'll receive one or more emails that will summarise some of the things we will have discussed.
-However, it will not represent a comprehensive financial plan.
+No. At the end of our engagement, you'll receive one or more emails that will summarise the key things we discussed.
+This will include any advice that we provided.
+However, this service is not about providing a comprehensive financial plan.

 #### You suggest the INSIGHT service isn't about providing financial advice or developing a financial plan.
 But you're registered to do so and provide disclosure documents as if you do.
 Why is this?